 WORK PERMITS AND VISAS FOR SAUDI ARABIA

-Foreign nationals are required to have a valid residence/work permit to work in Saudi Arabia.
-Such permits are exclusively granted to those with employment contracts under sponsorship of a Saudi Arabian employer (a Saudi company, individual or a foreign entity licensed to do business in Saudi Arabia).
-Notably, in some cases, the employer might be required to demonstrate that no Saudi can fill the intended position, and therefore a foreign worker must obtain an employment visa.
+Foreign nationals need to have a valid residence and work permit to work in Saudi.
+These permits are given to those with employment contracts under sponsorship of a local employer (a Saudi company, individual or a foreign entity licensed to do business in Saudi Arabia).
+Notably, in some cases, the employer may have to demonstrate that no Saudi can fill the intended position, and hence a foreign worker must obtain an employment visa.

-WHAT ARE THE REQUIREMENTS FOR SAUDI WORK VISA?
+WHAT ARE THE REQUIREMENTS FOR A SAUDI WORK VISA?

 Below is an overview of the main requirements needed to start a Saudi work visa, but not limited to:

-- Valid Passport: Ensure your passport is valid for at least the next six months.
+- Valid Passport: Make sure your passport is valid for at least the next six months.

-- Employment Contract: Submit a copy of the work contract in Arabic.
+- Employment Contract: Present a copy of the work contract in Arabic language.

-- Visa Application: Complete and submit the actual visa application to the relevant authority.
+- Visa Application: Complete and submit the actual visa application to the authority in charge of it.

-At Creation Business Consultants, you will be assigned a dedicated Saudi visa specialist who will conduct an onboarding assessment to fulfil the complete documentation requirements and processes.
+At Creation Business Consultants, you will be helped by a dedicated Saudi visa specialist who will conduct an onboarding assessment to fulfill the complete documentation requirements and processes.

 WHAT IS IQAMA (RESIDENCY PERMIT)?